Documentation Index

 • A Google Vault admin account with permissions to create and manage exports

-• An authorized connection configured in Onna using a service account with the appropriate Google Vault scopes
+• An authorized connection configured in Onna using a service account with the appropriate Google Vault scopes.

 Note